Take the family camping? Planning a campfire? Here are a few types of campfire you can build, from keeping warm, to cooking a meal.

 Whilst it's not impossible to cook that way, you'll usually end up with burnt and undercooked food.

-Hot coals and embers are actually much better to cook over as they give out a good steady heat, and it’s easier to control the temperature by adding or taking away hot coals.
+Hot coals and embers are much better to cook with, as they give out good steady heat, and it's easier to control the temperature by adding or taking away hot coals.

 Flame tends to burn yet not get that hot, at least not hot enough to cook the inside of your food before it scorches the outside.